myprizepicks/keycloak-api-rails/README.md

 # Keycloak-Rails-Api, now with less Rails

-This modified version of the `keycloak-rails-api` gem validates Keycloak JWT tokens, without any Rails depencies.
+This modified version of the `keycloak-rails-api` gem validates Keycloak JWT tokens, without any Rails dependencies.

 ## Install